 The entrance door may be opened from outside the vehicle by pulling the door handle outward.
 To open the door from inside, pull outward on the door handle.
 When the door is locked, neither the inside nor the outside door handle can be operated.
-It can be locked and unlocked from the outside of the vehicle by inserting the key into the lock and turning.
+It can be locked and unlocked from the outside of the vehicle by inserting the key into the lock and turning, or by using the keyless remote entry system.